We have answers, Answers, ANSWERS!

 We are inclusive.
 Our intention is to complement and strengthen existing nerd ecosystems – we come in peace.
 This isn’t a business; nobody owns HackerNest.
 Conceptually, it is the ideal of a strong and supportive tech community – pretty much anyone that isn’t a jerk can be a part of it.

 Infrastructure.
 Operations get handled by a small team of very dedicated (and frakking stubborn) volunteers committed to making the world a nicer, nerdier place.

 Interested in running HackerNest in your city?
 So easy it hurts.
 In a nutshell, a local organizing team sorts a cool tech office to host us, gets beverage delivery arranged, and does some cross-promo with the groups around town.
-Get in touch.
+Check more info and get in touch from our Volunteer page.
 We’ll make awesome stuff happen.

 Why we run tech events?

 A cohesive innovation ecosystem is good for everyone, for business, for society.
 Virtual hangouts and text is great and all, but old-school, in-real-life events remind us of what it’s like to be human (as opposed to code monkeys).
 Our events are a little bit different.